kdvolder/jsoo_tut/README.md

 <script type="text/javascript" src="../_build/default/bin/hello_dom.bc.js" defer></script>
 ```

-Another and perhaps more conventional way to deal with this would be explicitly handle the
+Another and perhaps more conventional way to deal with this would be explicitly ensure the correct
 timing in JavaScript (or in our case in Ocaml :-) by registering an `onLoad` event handler.